alexander-zap/reinforcement-learning-framework/README.md

 python setup.py bdist_wheel
 ```

-this will clean up the build folder and then run the `bdist_wheel` command.
+This will clean up the build folder and then run the `bdist_wheel` command.

 ### Contributions